Carlisle United F.C.: 1964–1985: Golden era

 Upon gaining promotion to the Third Division in 1964 United immediately won the Third Division Championship the following year.
 In the period which followed Carlisle enjoyed their greatest success outside of cup competitions.
-Over twelve years the club cemented themselves as a solid Second Division (Then 2nd Tier in English football) side.
-Within that period Carlisle finished 7 out of 11 seasons in the top half of the table including 3rd in 66/67, 4th in 70/71 and a 3rd in 73/74 which saw them promoted to the top tier of English football.
-The end of the 71/72 season also saw Carlisle play their only European competition in the club's history, the Anglo-Italian Cup, and in June 1972 they beat A.S.
+Over 12 years the club cemented themselves as a solid Second Division (then the second tier in English football) side.
+Within that period Carlisle finished seven out of 11 seasons in the top half of the table including third in 66–67, fourth in 70–71 and a third in 73–74 which saw them promoted to the top tier of English football.
+The end of the 71–72 season also saw Carlisle play their only European competition in the club's history, the Anglo-Italian Cup, and in June 1972 they beat A.S.
 Roma 3–2 at the Stadio Olimpico in Rome.

-Playing in the First Division for the 1974–75 season, Carlisle won their first three fixtures to go top of the English football pyramid, partly due to the likes of Chris Balderstone, scoring the penalty which put them at the top, and Bobby Parker who both went on to make at least 375 league appearances for Carlisle.
+Playing in the First Division for the 1974–75 season, Carlisle won their first three fixtures (including 1–0 against Tottenham Hotspur before 18,426 spectators) to go top of the English football pyramid, partly due to the likes of Chris Balderstone, scoring the penalty which put them at the top, and Bobby Parker who both went on to make at least 375 league appearances for Carlisle.
 The success was short lived however, they finished the season in bottom place and were relegated.
 Highlight victories include doing a double over Everton, and home victories over eventual champions Derby County, and former title holders Ipswich Town, Arsenal, Burnley, Tottenham Hotspur and Wolverhampton Wanderers.

 Bill Shankly, an FA Cup and League Championship winning manager by that time, branded Carlisle's climb to the top as "the greatest feat in the history of the game."

-After Carlisle’s brief taste of life in the First Division, the Club found themselves struggling in Division Two, and another relegation followed in 76/77 returning to the Third Division first time in 13 years.
+After Carlisle's brief taste of life in the First Division, the Club found themselves struggling in Division Two, and another relegation followed in 76–77 returning to the Third Division first time in 13 years.

 Their top-flight journey three years earlier had faded into memory and, though a handful of their First Division squad remained, these were not such glorious times for the Cumbrians.
-It was Bobby Moncur’s first full season in charge in 1977/78, the Newcastle legend having succeeded reluctant boss Dick Young the previous autumn.
+It was Bobby Moncur's first full season in charge in 1977–78, the Newcastle legend having succeeded reluctant boss Dick Young the previous autumn.
 Carlisle never managed to hit any sort of winning stride and found their campaign studded with draws.
 The FA Cup had brought some respite from the mundane, Carlisle encountered Manchester United after a decent spell of winter form.
-A 1-1 draw at Brunton Park is also remembered for the controversial decision not to award the Blues a second-half penalty, and eventually they bowed out with a 4-2 defeat in the Old Trafford replay.
+A 1–1 draw at Brunton Park is also remembered for the controversial decision not to award the Blues a second-half penalty, and eventually they bowed out with a 4–2 defeat in the Old Trafford replay.
 By the spring they had also seen the departure of their most dangerous player: striker Billy Rafferty, who was sold to Wolves.
-United had replaced him with Portsmouth’s David Kemp.
+United had replaced him with Portsmouth's David Kemp.
 Carlisle would settle the season with a 13th-placed finish.